 TAMUK certifies every semester.
 To be certified for continuous enrollment, you must notify the Veterans Affairs Office on campus, prior to these periods, of your registration intentions.

-To be certified, you must fill out a VA Request for Certification at the Veterans Affairs Office on campus.
+To be certified, you must turn in all complete documentation to the Veterans Affairs Office on campus.
 For more information, please contact the Veteran Affairs Office at (361)593-4421 or come by the Veterans Affairs Office in person.